Making A Simple Program

 If you see this message it usually means you have spaces instead of tabs.

-From the terminal (use git bash on Windows), navigate to the folder that has the code you wish to make a Makefile for.
+From the terminal, navigate to the folder that has the code you wish to make a Makefile for.
 The sample shown below uses the MakeBasics project from the CS260 code (should be cs260Code/Week01/MakeBasics/).

 - Windows: Notepad